Authorized Early Withdrawal

 - If you do not leave the U.S. within the stated times, you will be out of status and in the country without authorization.

-- If you wish to return to the U.S. later to study, you will need a new I-20.
+- If you wish to return to the U.S. more than 5 months later to study, you will need a new I-20.
 See below for additional information.

 Early withdrawal from your program may have effects on your academic record.
 We strongly advise you to check in with the following offices as well: